kerimoyle/cellml-specification/src/reference/informative/informC08_interpretation_of_mathematics3.rst

             </connection>
           </model>

-    In summary, the only place in which units can cause validation errors related to variables are between equivalent variables (variables connected using :code:`connection` and :code:`map_variables` elements):
+    In summary, the only place in which units can cause validation errors related to variables is between equivalent variables (variables connected using :code:`connection` and :code:`map_variables` elements):

     - :code:`x` [Volts] equivalent to :code:`y` [Amps] : **invalid**, conflicting unit reductions;
     - :code:`x` [Volts] equivalent to :code:`y` [millivolts] : **valid**, unit reductions are the same even though the scaling factor is different;